QuidditchUK/beater/README.md

 ## Deployment

-Deployment is controlled by a Github Action that must be manually triggered by one of the QuidditchUK Tech Staff, it takes a copy of the current main branch and deploys it to an AWS ElasticBeanstalk instance.
-Any new environment variables will need to be added via the development team.
+Deployment is controlled the QuidditchUK Tech Staff on to our Heroku app.
+New environment variables must be added by the QuidditchUK Tech Staff.

 ## Known Limitations

-### Migrations

-There is currently no automatic running of migrations on the production database as part of the deployment process.
-Any DB migrations must be run by the Technology Officer.

 ### Stripe Functionality